sciencePeptideDeck

 How Adipotide Works: The Targeted Apoptosis Mechanism

-Most fat-loss research compounds work centrally (brain) or metabolically (liver, muscle).
+ℹ️ Key Distinction: Most fat-loss research compounds work centrally (brain) or metabolically (liver, muscle).
 Adipotide works at the vascular level within adipose tissue itself — a fundamentally different and largely unprecedented approach in peptide research.

-What the Primate Research Actually Showed
+The Primate Research: What the Studies Actually Showed

 Body Weight and Fat Loss Results